Tien Chiu

 Stainless steel confectionery bars retail for about $200 a set, but I had a burst of inspiration and realized that confectionery bars are just flat bars of metal, which seem to run about $50/set in stainless steel, so if I order directly from a metal shop I can save myself about $150.
 Not bad!
 I am going to stop by a San Francisco metal shop on Monday morning.

 My chocolates schedule (hey, I’m a project manager – I have to make schedules!) says that I’m supposed to be making/dipping caramels, a test run of brandied cherries, dried fruits, candied ginger, and candied bergamot peel this weekend.
 But we’ll see how it goes: today I’m going shopping at the farmer’s market, then meeting up with people to discuss the CNCH web redesign, then meeting (I hope!) with a potential graphic design volunteer for Weavolution in the afternoon.
-Sunday I have two meetings (business and development) for Weavolution, and Mike and I are going for a mid-length bike ride, 1.5-2 hours, but I’m otherwise free.
+Sunday I have two meetings (business and development) for Weavolution, and B. and I are going for a mid-length bike ride, 1.5-2 hours, but I’m otherwise free.
 I’ll probably devote most of the day to chocolatiering.
 It’ll be a tight schedule, but I do think I can get a lot (if not all) of it done.

 Share this post!